WebDev-Michael/WebDev-Michael/README.md

-- 👋 Hi, I’m @Krygore
+- 👋 Hi, I’m @Michael Wilcox
 - 👀 I’m interested in Full-Stack Web Development
 - 🌱 I’m currently learning HTML, CSS, JS, SQL, and more
 - 💞️ I’m looking to collaborate on open source web development to find where my niche lies in the development field
 - 📫 How to reach me...
-Email:webdev.krygore@gmail.com / Twitter: @Krygore1
+Email:webdev.krygore@gmail.com

 Started learning to code 02/10/2021